-Denise Fairchild, Ph.D. is the inaugural President of Emerald Cities Collaborative (ECC), a national non-profit organization based in Washington, D.C. with affiliates in major urban centers across the United States.
-She is charged with advancing ECC’s “high road” mission to green our cities, build resilient local economies and ensure equity inclusion in both the process and the outcomes of a new green and healthy economy.
-Denise is nationally recognized and respected for her 40-year successful track record and innovative programs in sustainable community development, domestically and internationally.
-In 1995 she founded and directed the Community and Economic Development (CED) Department at Los Angeles Trade-Technical College, as well as an affiliated non-profit community development research and technical assistance organization, CDTech.
-She helped launch the Regional Economic Development Institute (REDI), an initiative of Los Angeles Trade-Technical College to provide inner city residents with career and technical education for high growth/high demand jobs in the L.A. region, with a focus on the green economy.
-From 1989-1995 she served as executive director of LISC-LA helping to build-out the region’s community development industry creating non-profit housing, jobs and businesses that strengthened and improved the health and environments of L.A.’s low-income, communities of color.
-Denise received her B.A from Fisk in 1972, a masters in City Planning from the University of Pennsylvania and doctorate in urban planning from UCLA.
-Denise serves on a number of national boards, is the recipient of a number of political appointments and holds a number of academic distinctions, including serving as a senior fellow at M.I.T., U.C.L.A. and The Rockefeller Foundation Bellagio Fellowship.
+Dr. Denise Fairchild is the inaugural president of Emerald Cities Collaborative, where she works to advance the organization’s mission to green cities, build resilient local economies, and ensure equity and inclusion in the process and outcomes of a new green and healthy economy.
+Fairchild is nationally recognized for her 40-year track record in innovative sustainable community development programs.
+In 1995, she founded and directed the community and economic development department at Los Angeles Trade-Technical College (LATTC), and CDTech, an affiliated nonprofit community development research and technical assistance organization.
+She helped launch the Regional Economic Development Institute, an LATTC initiative providing residents with career and technical education, with a focus on the green economy.
+She serves on several national boards, is the recipient of several political appointments, and is a senior fellow at MIT, UCLA, and The Rockefeller Foundation Bellagio Fellowship.

 Sister Mary Ellen Leciejewski serves as the vice president for corporate responsibility for Dignity Health, one of the nation’s largest health care systems.
-Headquartered in San Francisco, Dignity Health provides patient-centered care at more than 380 care centers, including 39 acute care hospitals, located in California, Arizona and Nevada.
-Mary Ellen is responsible for directing Dignity Health’s sustainability initiatives and the development and implementation of system-wide policies and practices that promote care for Earth and use of sustainable resources.
-In her role, Mary Ellen facilitates communication networks among her colleagues and works closely with various hospital systems and environmental organizations throughout the country to raise awareness of healthcare’s impact on the environment and to promote programs and processes that proactively address issues of sustainability.
+Headquartered in San Francisco, Dignity Health provides patient-centered care at more than 380 care centers, including 39 acute care hospitals located in California, Arizona, and Nevada.
+She is responsible for directing Dignity Health’s sustainability initiatives and developing and implementing system-wide policies and practices promoting care for the earth and sustainable use of resources.
+In her role, she facilitates communication networks among her colleagues and works closely with various hospital systems and environmental organizations throughout the country to raise awareness of health care’s environmental impact and to promote programs and processes that improve sustainability.